Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/client/enableHierarchy/disableOperationGroup.md

-# Should generate samples for enabled hierarchy client
+# Should generate samples for enabled hierarchy client but disabled operation group

 Sample generation should handle hierarchy client successfully.